fsharp/fsharp.org/use/linux/index.md

 1. Install Mono. try "apt-get install mono-runtime mono-gmcs".
 Check the version is at least 2.10.9.

    Ubuntu: [Build and install mono from source](http://github.com/mono/mono), e.g. Mono 3.0.0 or later.
-If installing Mono and F# 3.0 to a private prefix, [url:follow the instructions for setting up paths for a parallel build of mono|http://mono-project.com/Parallel_Mono_Environments] and ensure LD_LIBRARY_PATH includes the "lib" directory of that prefix location {{   export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/user/mono/lib/"  }}
+If installing Mono and F# 3.0 to a private prefix, [follow the instructions for setting up paths for a parallel build of mono](http://mono-project.com/Parallel_Mono_Environments) and ensure LD_LIBRARY_PATH includes the "lib" directory of that prefix location {{   export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/user/mono/lib/"  }}

    Others: See [Mono on Linux](http://mono-project.com)